ali2000hos/setup-x-ui-v2ray/README.md

 # User your server with clash

-vmess-ws-tls is supported by clash make your config use https://v2rayse.com/en/v2ray-clash/ to convert it to a clash config.
+vmess-ws-tls is supported by clash, use https://v2rayse.com/en/v2ray-clash/ to convert it to a clash config.
 Enjoy!